sirivong/kreuzberg/docs/guides/pdfium-linking.md

     ```bash
     # System PDFium not recommended on Windows
-    # Use dynamic or bundled linking instead
+    # Use bundled or static linking instead
     # pkg-config support limited on Windows
     ```